Plan for Canterbury 2023-2025

 Sharing prosperity amongst all of Canterbury’s communities means all of us can benefit, ensuring better and more sustainable futures for ourselves and future generations.

-Canterbury has many natural advantages, significant infrastructure, and a range of universities and research institutes.
+Canterbury has many natural advantages, significant infrastructure, and a range of tertiary education providers and research institutes.
 We are well-placed for research-informed innovation in sustainable primary production and high-value manufacturing that lifts productivity and the prosperity of our region.

 Despite this, Canterbury’s GDP per person still lags behind the country as a whole.
 To lift wages and incomes, we need more skilled jobs and skilled workers to fill them – through ‘growing our own’ but also by attracting and retaining newcomers through internal and external migration.

-The Mayoral Forum will continue to engage with the Canterbury Regional Skills Leadership Group as it develops workforce plans for the region, and advocate with the Government for immigration and skills policies that work for Canterbury.
+The Mayoral Forum will continue to advocate with the Government for immigration and skills policies that work for Canterbury.

 The Mayoral Forum will continue to encourage, support and advocate for research and investment in diversifying and adding value to our agricultural production.

-We also need to be ready to pick up and support opportunities in emerging sectors.
-For example, there are opportunities to support new technologies in the energy sector, as renewable energies become a more and more important part of responding to climate change impacts.
-In addition, Canterbury is home to a burgeoning aerospace industry because of its topography, infrastructure and proximity to international air- and sea- ports.
+In addition, Canterbury is home to a burgeoning aerospace industry because of its topography, infrastructure and proximity to international air and sea ports.
 There are exciting prospects ahead that will benefit us all.

 Our region has a vast transport network.
 It is how we connect with each other, within Canterbury, the South Island, the rest of the country and internationally.
 Transport strongly influences economic development, supporting supply chains that are critical for getting our exports to market and imports back to us.
 The system faces a number of challenges; an increase in the number of severe weather events around the country means that the transport network needs to be more resilient than ever.
 Climate change effects highlight the importance of reducing transport emissions and encouraging the use of sustainable modes of transport.

-Maintaining and renewing our transport system to keep it fit for purpose requires significant investment.
+Maintaining and renewing our transport system to keep it fit for purpose requires significant investment, whether it be to maintain the existing network, develop new roading options or support increased public transport.
 Current funding sources from local authorities and the National Land Transport Fund will not meet current needs, particularly when faced with resilience issues.

-It is estimated that an additional $1 billion is required over the next 10 years to materially impact issues such as maintenance and emissions reductions.
+It is estimated that $11 billion is required over the next 10 years to materially impact the range of issues transport is facing in the region.
 Although there is no simple solution, there are options to be investigated.
-The Mayoral Forum will continue to support the Canterbury Regional Transport Committee, and the Ministry of Transport, to investigate options to increase the level of funding available for the transport network in Canterbury.
+The Mayoral Forum will continue to support the Canterbury Regional Transport Committee to investigate options to increase the level of funding available for the transport network in Canterbury.

 Prosperity is also about looking after ourselves and each other, celebrating our diversity and taking pride in our common identity as Cantabrians.
 We know that the pandemic has exacerbated the demand for mental health services in Canterbury, which was already elevated following the 2010-11 earthquakes and the 2019 terrorist attack.
 Hearteningly, in the 2021 General Social Survey, 85% of Cantabrians rated their overall life satisfaction between 7-10 (on a scale where zero is completely dissatisfied and 10 is completely satisfied).
 This was higher than the national average, as well as higher than those in Auckland and Wellington respectively.